bshmueli/ReactionGIF/README.md

 ## Citation

-Kindly cite the paper using the following BibTex entry:
+If you use our dataset, kindly cite the paper using the following BibTex entry:

 ```
 @misc{shmueli2021happy,